 - Hair should be clearly off the collar and ears.
 No man-buns/ponytails

-- All shirts must have a collar and need to be tucked in (sweaters/vests are ok with a collared top underneath)
+- All shirts must have a collar and need to be buttoned/tucked in (sweaters/vests are ok with a collared top underneath)

 - Pants and Slacks: Loose fitting pants, but no more than one size larger at the waist.
-A belt is required
+Jeans are not allowed.

 - Socks and Shoes: Socks must be worn with all shoes.
 Shoes must be closed-back and closed-toe

 - Tuesdays (Chapel day): boys should wear a dress shirt with a tie/bow

 - No pants allowed except during PE

 - Skirts and Dresses: Loose-fitting skirts/dresses.
 The hem has to cover the knee when standing and touching the floor when kneeling